Code-Institute-Submissions/michael-schumacher-career/README.md

 - [csv to json converter](https://www.csvjson.com/csv2json)

-After saving the table data in excel into csv format, I then used the following website to convert it to json as it is much easier to read and modify
+After saving the table data in excel into csv format, I then used the www.csvjson.com website to convert it to json as it is much easier to read and modify

 ## Testing

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 Site works well across the following browsers: